rocky-linux/documentation/docs/guides/containers/podman_guide.md

 ## DockerFiles

-A DockerFile is a file used by docker to create custom container images.
-Since Podman is fully compatible with Dockerfile, you can build your container images with Podman in the same way you would with Docker.
+A DockerFile is a file used by Docker to create custom container images.
+Since Podman is fully compatible with Dockerfile, you can build your container images with Podman like you would with Docker.

 ### Web server from a DockerFile